Euro banknotes and coins

 €1 and €2 coins show the denomination, the inscription "EURO", six vertical lines and twelve stars near the edge of each line.
 The right part shows either the European Union before the enlargement of 1 May 2004 or a geographical image of Europe as of 1 January 2007.

-How can you exchange euro coins with banknotes
+How to exchange euro coins for banknotes

-Exchange of euro coins with banknotes can be made at the, Head Office 21 El.
-Venizelou Street, Athens, after an appointment arranged by phone at tel.
-210 320 2772 and 210 320 2790, as long as the coins are packed according to Circulars 411/15.1.2002 and 463/16.9.2009 as follows:
+Exchange of euro coins for banknotes can be made at the Athens Cash Processing and Distribution Centre (341 Mesogion Ave., Halandri) after making an appointment by calling 210 6709 329, -136, as long as the coins are packed according to Circular 411/15.1.2002 and 463/16.9.2009 as follows:

-Exchange of euro coins with banknotes can be made at the, Head Office 21 El.
-Venizelou Street, Athens, after an appointment arranged by phone at tel.
-210 320 2772 and 210 320 2790, as long as the coins are packed according to Circulars 411/15.1.2002 and 463/16.9.2009 as follows:
+Exchange of euro coins for banknotes can be made at the Athens Cash Processing and Distribution Centre (341 Mesogion Ave., Halandri) after making an appointment by calling 210 6709 329, -136, as long as the coins are packed according to Circular 411/15.1.2002 and 463/16.9.2009 as follows:

 Denomination Coins per pack Value of pack in euro